 What advice would you give to a new entrepreneur?

 Know every aspect of your business.
 Write all of your own checks, you need to know where every dollar goes.
-Think of you business as a whole, don’t just focus on today, forecast, think about where you want to be, where you see your brand going. #1 Always go with your gut.
+Think of your business as a whole, don’t just focus on today, forecast, think about where you want to be, where you see your brand going.
+And number one, always go with your gut.
 I should have started with that one!

 How do you manage all of your personal and business activities?

 I schedule everything; the only things that are spontaneous are events with my daughter.
 Scheduling helps me maintain my balance.
-I use project software, I have calendars and alarms going off every minute.
+I use project software and have calendars and alarms going off every minute.
 I don’t spread myself too thin.
-I always leave time for me to just sit, sometimes in the morning or late a night, I just turn everything off and refresh.
-With everything I remember that I am doing what I love and it’s not work so I make sure that my day has fun and laughter!
+I always leave time for me to just sit, sometimes in the morning or late at night; I turn everything off and refresh.